mjbradvica/MediatorBuddy/README.md

 > This documentation assumes you are already familiar with how [MediatR](https://github.com/jbogard/MediatR) works.

-While MediatorBuddy has nothing it needs to register with the dependency injection framework-its needs to turn off the default model state filter.
+While MediatorBuddy has nothing it needs to register with the dependency injection framework, it does need to turn off the default model state filter.

 For convenience pass your MediatR configuration setup and MediatorBuddy will setup MediatR in the same call.